 Both the men’s club and women’s varsity teams have been under the direction of head coach Ted Bonanno for the last thirty years.
 During Bonanno’s tenure, Fordham has had 10 undefeated crews and 19 national championships, 13 at the Dad Vail, three at the ECAC National Invitational Collegiate Regatta, one each at the Division-I national championships, IRA Championship and US Rowing Collegiate Championships.
 In addition, both men’s and women’s teams have won and broke course records at the Head of the Charles.
 In the past years, Coach Bonanno has run senior national team development camps that produced numerous U.S. National and Canadian Henley championships.
 As a competitor, he participated on the US national team in the 1970s.
 Bonanno has also served as the head coach of the Puerto Rican, Guatemalan and Indian Olympic rowing teams; along with coaching US and foreign teams at numerous World Championships and Pan Am Games.

 Become a Team Member!

 The team is divided into frosh/novice and varsity squads and heavyweights and lightweights train together.
-The varsity squad is made up of upperclassmen and those freshmen who demonstrate an ability to compete at the varsity level.
-Frosh/Novice rowers include both those who are new to the sport, and incoming recruited freshmen who are not rowing in the top varsity crews.
+The varsity squad is made up of upperclassmen and those first years who demonstrate an ability to compete at the varsity level.
+Frosh/Novice rowers include both those who are new to the sport, and incoming recruited first years who are not rowing in the top varsity crews.
 Many members of Fordham’s championship crews began their careers as novices at Fordham.

 Fordham Men's Crew always encourages new students to join.
 Interested high school rowers should fill out the Prospective High School Athlete Form.
 High school students are highly encouraged to contact Coach Bonanno with any questions about our men’s rowing program.
 If you are currently a student at Fordham, you can get involved with Fordham Men's Crew by contacting Coach Bonanno or Coach Gould.